Epidurals are the most common form of pain relief women use during labour.

 What Should We Know About This Research?

-It is important to note the BIDMC study was very small.
-Also, it failed to compare women who had an epidural with women who did not.
+It is important to note the study was very small.
+Also, it did not compare women who had an epidural with women who did not.

 All the women in the study had an epidural during the first stage of labour.
-It wasn’t until they reached the second stage they were randomly assigned to have active pain medication or a saline placebo.
 The effect of the original epidural was already in place before they had more pain relief or a placebo.

 There is already available evidence showing epidurals do affect the progress of labour.
 As Professor Dahlen mentions, the Cochrane review found there were many negative effects of epidurals, including a longer second stage of labour.